The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Thermal PT

 Here $P^s_{NP}(T)$ (4.6) describes the $\Delta^2$-dependent contribution, beginning with the $\alpha_s$-order term.
-In fact, the whole expansion (4.6) is the correction in integer powers of $\alpha_s$ to the purely NP pressure $P^g_{NP}(T)$ (3.1).
-Let us also note that in the expression (4.5) is not taken into account the $\alpha^2_s$-order independent correction to the $P^g_{NP}(T)$ term.
-It also depend on the mass gap $\Delta^2$, but numerically it is very small in comparison with $P^s_{NP}(T)$.
-For this reason it is omitted from the consideration, as it was pointed out above.
-It is worth emphasizing that all the series which arise from the initial term (4.1) in integer powers of a small $x(\omega^2, \omega^2_n)$ (or, equivalently, $\alpha_s$) are convergent \cite{8,10}.
+The whole expansion (4.6) is the correction in integer powers of $\alpha_s$ to the purely NP pressure $P^g_{NP}(T)$ (3.1), which, in fact, is the zeroth order term.
+It is worth emphasizing that all the series which arise from the initial term (4.1) in integer powers of a small $x(\omega^2, \omega^2_n)$ (or, equivalently, $\alpha_s$ in eq.~(4.5)) are convergent \cite{8,10}.
 Thus, the approximation of the PT effective charge by the summation of the main PT logarithms (2.7) is fully sufficient to calculate all the PT corrections to leading orders in powers of a small $\alpha_s$.
+Concluding this section, let us note that in order to clarify and simplify notations of \cite{7,8,10} we change notation $P_{NP}(T)$ there to $P^g_{NP}(T)$ here.
+Also $P_{PT}(T)$ to $P_M(T)$, $P_{PT}(\Delta^2;T)$ to $P^s_{NP}(T)$, while retaining the same notation for $P_g(T)$.